Borda/pyBPDL/README.md

 **Configure local environment**

-Create your own local environment, for more see the [User Guide](https://pip.pypa.io/en/latest/user_guide.html), and install dependencies requirements.txt contains list of packages and can be installed as
+Create your local environment, for more see the [User Guide](https://pip.pypa.io/en/latest/user_guide.html), and install dependencies requirements.txt contains a list of packages and can be installed as
 ```bash
 @duda:~$ cd pyBPDL
 @duda:~/pyBPDL$ virtualenv env